liontamerbc/dtos-original/README.md

 <h4 align="center">📜 Licensing</h4>
 <p align="center" style="font-size:12px;">
   This repo’s additions are GPL-3.0.
 Bundled components keep their original licenses (dmscripts GPL-3.0, Lain GPL-2.0, shell-color-scripts MIT).
-Wallpapers have mixed/unknown origins—see NOTICE if you need one removed.
+Wallpapers have mixed/unknown origins—see <a href="LICENSE">LICENSE</a> and <a href="NOTICE">NOTICE</a> if you need one removed.
 </p>

 <p align="center" style="color:#F1551D; font-family:JetBrains Mono; font-size:18px;">